GoHighLevel/highlevel-api-docs/docs/marketplace modules/Widgets.md

-# Custom Widgets
+# Web Widgets

-Create your own widget
+Create your own web widget

 Here's a short Loom on how to get started: https://www.loom.com/share/ceaca6bf36e34be3bf6a648eb5f1e6a1